Getting Started

 Subscribing to a Project

-When you subscribe to a project, the subscription price is deducted from your wallet, as well as a small amount of MATIC to process your entire subscription.
+As mentioned earlier, when you subscribe to a project, the subscription price is deducted from your wallet, as well as a small amount of MATIC, which is used to process your entire subscription.
 This usually amounts to about 50¢ and it’s spent over 5 years.
-That’s much less than the 30¢ PayPal charges and the 10¢ + 3% fees charged by credit cards per transaction!
-Your wallet then gives our smart contracts permission to withdraw the subscription amount once a month for 5 years.
-We picked that because it’s typically the same length of time it takes credit cards to expire.
+That’s much lower compared with the 30¢ PayPal charges and the 10¢ + 3% fees charged by credit cards per transaction!

 Creating Your Project

-Creating your first project on BackedBy will look familiar if you’ve used any creator monetization platform before, but is one major difference: each action you take on BackedBy must be approved by your wallet.
-Creating your project, creating the subscription tiers for your project, and publishing content to your project must be approved by your wallet and that approval costs about a penny.
+Creating your first project on BackedBy will look familiar if you’ve used any creator monetization platform before, but there is one major difference: each action you take on BackedBy must be approved by your wallet.
+Actions such as: creating your project, creating the subscription tiers for your project, and publishing content to your project must be approved by your wallet, and that approval costs about a penny.
 This cost is what powers the blockchain and is the reason why your project can never be censored or canceled in any way.
-Pretty cheap for what it provides!

 Final Note

-Not all wallets automatically detect and track token balances.
+Keep in mind, not all wallets automatically detect and track token balances.
 They sometimes have to be setup manually.
-Since there are many different wallet options, look for instructions on adding tokens to your specific wallet if you don’t see them.
-You can always use the button that looks like this on the right of the navbar to check your balances:
+Since there are many different wallet options, if you don’t see them, look for instructions on adding tokens to your specific wallet.

 Thanks and welcome to Web3!